vopswtf/Vops-Capes/README.md

+NOTE: This project has not yet been released.
+If you have any questions, message me on discord.

 # Vops Capes

-NOTE: This project has not yet released.
-If you have any questions, message me on discord.

 Vops Capes is a self-hosted cape system for Minecraft that gives you full control of your cosmetics.